caseyavila/calculator/README.md

 # calculator
-Programs for the TI-84 Plus CE
+Programs for the TI-84 Plus CE graphing calculator

 ## Programs